 Straddling the California/Nevada border, Death Valley is fairly remote; visitors should ensure they have ample supplies (and fuel!) before they enter the property.
 However, there are some services available at the small communities within the park, such as Stovepipe Wells and Furnace Creek; you can also find facilities at area towns like Beatty, Nevada.
 For a bigger city excursion, the park is also within relatively easy driving distance of Las Vegas.

 Although taking on strenuous activity during the hottest part of the calendar year is a dangerous venture at Death Valley, the park is a popular destination for hikers, bikers, bird watchers, and other outdoor recreational seekers.
 Along with a landscape providing endless opportunities for these diversions, the park also offers some of the darkest skies in the country, making it a prime target for hobby astronomers and star gazers.
 Park rangers lead an array of guided tours and educational lectures; check the park calendar for full and up-to-date details.

-Death Valley National Park Public Campgrounds
+- Death Valley National Park Private Vehicle: $30

-Death Valley National Park Private Campgrounds
+- Death Valley National Park Motorcycle: $25

 RV Rentals Near Death Valley National Park

 Nearby RV Rentals

 Hiking in Death Valley is less about meandering down well-marked, forested paths and more about cutting your own trail through the desert.
 That said, there are a few designated trails within the park -- and they’re versatile and varied enough to satisfy every schedule and fitness level.